Dynamic Asset Allocation with Expected Shortfall via Quantum Annealing: Experimental Setup and Results

-The embeddings of the $6$ asset tests on both 2000Q and Advantage processors leave plenty of unused qubits.
-D-Wave's clique embedding algorithm~\cite{BoothbyTomas2015Fcmg} suggests that we can embed a fully-connected graphs of vertex counts of 64 and 180 to full-yield 2000Q and Advantage processors, respectively.
-Due to the defective qubits and connectors in the currently available Advantage processor, experimentally we can embed up to 119 qubits.
-This means we can solve portfolio optimization problems with $12$ and $23$ assets natively on the D-Wave processors.
+The embeddings of the six asset tests on both 2000Q and Advantage processors leave plenty of unused qubits.
+D-Wave's clique embedding algorithm~\cite{boothbyFastCliqueMinor2016} suggests that we can embed fully connected graphs with 64 and 180 vertices to full-yield 2000Q and Advantage processors, respectively.
+Due to the defective qubits and connectors in the currently available Advantage processor, experimentally, we can embed only up to \mbox{119 qubits}.
+This means we can solve portfolio optimization problems with $12$ and $23$ assets natively on 2000Q and Advantage processors, respectively.

-On the $12$ asset test, the 2000Q processor struggles to find the ground state as its embedding chain length reaches $16$ while the Advantage processor stays closely with the simulated annealing and post-processed results.
-However, neither quantum annealer succeeds in converging as the classical counterparts do.

-Comparing the last $5$ iterations in terms of energy from simulated annealing and the Advantage processor shows that even the energy is hardly different, the solution quality is increasingly sensitive to the QUBO objective value that for a problem this size, a $0.1\%$ change in the objective value leads to $30\%$ difference in the portfolio variance.
-One potential reason is that solving larger problems increases the size of co-variance matrix and also the condition number.
-And as shown in the previous section larger condition number generally equates to worse quantum annleaer performance.
-In this case, either the quantum annealers need to be more accurate to find the ground state or our QUBO setup needs to change to account for higher asset counts.
+On the $12$ asset test shown in Figure~\ref{fig:12asset}, the 2000Q processor struggles to find the ground state as its embedding chain length reaches $16$, while the Advantage processor provides results close to the simulated annealing and post-processed results.
+However, neither quantum annealer converges.
+Table~\ref{tab:12asset} records the QUBO objective values of the last five iterations for the Advantage processor in this test.
+Although the objective values hardly differ, the solution quality is seemly more sensitive to changes in the QUBO objective value for larger problems.
+A $0.1\%$ change in the objective value leads to $30\%$ difference in the portfolio variance.
+One potential reason is that larger problems have more assets that are less correlated, and as shown in Figure~\ref{fig:corr_vs_return}, smaller correlation coefficients generally equate to worse performance on quantum annealers.
+In this case, either the quantum annealers need to be more accurate to find the ground state, or our QUBO setup needs to be modified to account for higher asset counts.

-With the embedding chain lengths going up to 17, the Advantage processor fails to find the ground state by a large margin.
+For even larger problems of 23 assets, with the embedding chain lengths going up to 17, the Advantage processor fails to find the ground state by a large margin, as shown in Figure~\ref{fig:23asset}.
 Even though we can physically map a problem of this size, the results reflect the limitations of current-generation quantum annealers.